hibaa8/Machine-Learning-Based-Cervical-Spine-Fracture-Detection/README.md

-Supervised and traditional machine learning models for image classification.
+Trained two deep learning models (AlexNet and Densenet121) and compared their accuracy & training time to an ensemble of traditional ML algorithms (KNN and Decision Tree).
+This was done to determine whether the ensemble could prove to be a viable approach for automating cervical spine fracture detection.
+Dataset taken from the 2022 RSNA Cervical Spine Fracture Detection competition on Kaggle.

-Dataset from the 2022 RSNA Cervical Spine Fracture Detection competition on Kaggle
+Research paper for this project: https://drive.google.com/file/d/17OGHVGk_TAHMw1l6L3-yBiT7RiJt-jyo/view?usp=sharing